ibm-cloud-docs/codeengine/project.md

 From within the context of the selected project, you can work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [jobs](/docs/codeengine?topic=codeengine-job-deploy).

-### Determining which project is selected for context
+### Determining which project is selected as the current context
 {: #current-project-cli}

-You can find details about the project that is currently selected for context by using the `ibmcloud ce project current` command.
+You can find details about the project that is currently selected as the current context by using the  [`project current`](/docs/codeengine?topic=codeengine-cli#cli-project-current) command.

 ## Delete a project
 {: #delete-project}